Tawhida Hanim: Early life

+Marriage

-As a young girl, she formed a friendship with a distant cousin, a lady of the Yeghen family, daughter of Ahmad Pasha, who were descendants of a brother of Muhammad Ali Pasha.
+As a young girl, she formed a friendship with a distant cousin, a lady of the Yeghen family, daughter of Ahmad Pasha, who were descendants of a sister of Muhammad Ali Pasha.
 Both girls enjoyed poetry and read classical Turkish compositions aloud to each other.
 They wrote verses in the styles of the great poets.
 These youthful efforts were submitted for criticism to a friend's elder brother, Mansur Yeghen Pasha, who returned them accompanied by notes written in perfect prose.
 The princess fell in love with the author of these missives, a man she had never seen.
 As he was still a bachelor, though nearing middle age, she decided to marry him.
 When the matter reached her father, he summoned her, and told her that both his family and his position were eminently suitable, apart from the great age difference.
 Tawhida persisted, and enlisted the help of her father's third wife, Jeshm Afet Hanim, with whom she was on more intimate terms than with her own mother.

 In April 1869, Tawhida married Mansur Yeghen Pasha.
-The marriage took place with great splendour at Abdin Palace.
+The marriage took place with great splendour at Abdeen Palace.
 Among the wedding presents, the jewels alone filled three large trays.
 At the wedding, the music was continuous.
 A takht composed of Al-Laysi, Al-Hamuli and Al-Qaftanji, a group of musicians, performed in tandem with the female awalim, the muscling group of Almas and Sakina.
 There were also European entertainers.
 However, during the wedding, the greatest star was the Turkish Mehmed Şukri, a hawi (magician).
 Seraphin Manesse's French orchestra also performed.
 At this occasion the Egyptian nobles sat next to the ruler.

 According to the old custom, Tawhida did not leave her home for seven days and on the eighth day she visited her parents.
 When she came to visit her parents at Abidin, she appeared happy to everyone.
 It was only in the apartments of Jeshm Afet that she wept bitterly, saying that her father had been right.
 She, however, never sought a divorce, and maintained an amiable and respectful attitude towards her husband.
 But with passing years she became capricious.
-The two together had four children, one son who died young, and three daughters named Saniya Hanim, Bahiya Hanim, and Wahida Hanim.